-Despite being a fizzy classic, I don’t think the Moscow mule is as popular as it should be.
+Despite being a fizzy classic, I don’t think the Moscow mule is quite as popular as it should be.
 I’m new to exploring them myself—I’d heard of them of course, but only recently started adding them to our rotation of cocktails.
+Despite the name, the Moscow mule is an American-born cocktail created by John Martin in 1941 in Manhattan, NY (I’m just as blown away as you are).

 - 1/2 ounce lime juice